 Pentecostalism has always been a global missionary movement in foundation and essence.
 It emerged with a firm conviction that the Spirit had been poured out in “signs and wonders” in order for the nations of the world to be reached for Christ before the end of the age.
-Its missionaries proclaimed a “full gospel” that included individual salvation, physical healing, personal holiness, and baptism with the Spirit, and a life on the edge lived in expectation of the imminent return of Christ.
+Its missionaries proclaimed a “full gospel” that included individual salvation, physical healing, personal holiness, baptism with the Spirit, and a life on the edge lived in expectation of the imminent return of Christ.
 For this message, its pioneers were prepared to lay down their lives and many of them did exactly that.
 These very human vessels of this “full gospel” cannot be emulated in many respects―especially when it came to attitudes to other religions and cultures and matters of race―but we should not throw out the baby with the bathwater.
 The selfless dedication and sacrifices in the face of immense difficulties of these courageous women and men can only be greatly admired.
 Without them we would be the poorer, and the composition of global Christianity today would certainly look very different and possibly even be in a state of permanent decline.
 We cannot fully understand the contemporary multidimensional plurality of global Pentecostalisms without revisiting again their historical roots.

 The extent to which globalization and migration have affected the shape of this very significant religious sector is something that requires a much more careful analysis than this chapter offers, but is surely an important task for future research.
 The shapes of the new Pentecostalisms that have emerged as a result of the globalization process, how they differ from the older networks of denominational Pentecostalism, and specifically what the features of this global shift of center to the South means for Pentecostalism have yet to be precisely analyzed.
-Another area for further investigation is the extent to which Pentecostalism has permeated and affected the beliefs, values and practices of other Christians, seen especially in the popular Christianity that dominates public events like weddings and funerals.
+Another area for further investigation is the extent to which Pentecostalism has permeated and affected the beliefs, values, and practices of other Christians, seen especially in the popular Christianity that dominates public events like weddings and funerals.
 Only when these investigations have taken place will we be better able to understand those external forces that forge the religious identities of people in our contemporary societies and the increasingly important role of Pentecostalisms in this pluralistic world.

-This chapter has pointed to some of the poly-nucleated origins, global orientations, inherent migrating tendencies, and the development of a global network in early Pentecostalism―diffuse yet united in focus and determination to expand throughout the world.
+This chapter has pointed to some of the polynucleated origins, global orientations, inherent migrating tendencies, and the development of a global network in early Pentecostalism―diffuse yet united in focus and determination to expand throughout the world.
 The concept of a global meta-culture outlined here must not detract from the fact that contemporary Pentecostalism is multidimensional.
-The seeds of proliferation and variety were sown at this early stage contributing to the formation of the contemporary multidimensional global movement that is still a religious force of extreme significance in the twenty-first century.
+The seeds of proliferation and variety were sown at this early stage, contributing to the formation of the contemporary multidimensional global movement that is still a religious force of extreme significance in the twenty-first century.